 Countless articles exist on the challenges of sales and marketing alignment—or lack thereof.
 In some cases, the value sales reps are communicating to potential customers is not aligned with CS operations, which can lead to misaligned expectations during the onboarding process.

 Head off any misalignment by building trust between the sales and success teams and finding ways to facilitate better collaboration and information sharing.
-Sales can collaborate with CS for insight on the value drivers and experiences that make the most impact for existing clients and ensure sellers are selling to the right kinds of customers.
-In turn, CS can offer sales enablement support to help deals move across the finish line quickly and ensure a seamless customer experience.
+Sales can collaborate with CS to find the value drivers and experiences that make the most impact for existing clients to ensure sellers are selling to the right kinds of customers.
+In turn, CS can offer sales support to help deals move across the finish line quickly and ensure a seamless customer experience.

 How to best transition from one CSM to another